 - How to Host a Watch Party on Facebook

 - How to Plan a Virtual Event on Vimeo

 - How to set up an Online Cinema Club for your audience

 In collaboration with German initiative Zurück ins Kino, we are launching the #backtocinema frames, to be used on social media.
 We would like to stimulate the audience and promote the idea of cinema-going.

-You can find for now the visuals in 5 languages: English, German, Hungarian, Italian and Spanish.
+You can find for now the visuals in 12 languages: English, Finnish, French, German, Greek, Hungarian, Italian, Polish, Portuguese, Romanian, Slovenian and Spanish.
 We are working to have also the material in other languages.

 You can also add the frame on your Facebook profile picture, by visiting checking out these links:

 - French – On Ira Tous Au Cinéma #oniratousaucinema